 The best antivirus for most gaming PC users

-There are a few different options we could have picked for this category and the biggest reason we’ve chosen Bitdefender twice in a row is because when it comes to AV protection, we prefer the strong and silent type.
+There are a few different options we could have picked for this category and the biggest reason we chose Bitdefender is because, when it comes to AV protection we prefer the strong and silent type.
 That’s Bitdefender in nutshell.
 Once installed, Bitdefender goes into Autopilot mode by default and makes all security related decisions for you.
 It won’t bother you with popups and alerts, nor does it even ask you to go through and configure its behavior.
-There’s no handholding here—Bitdefender is confident in its abilities to protect your system without making a fuss.
+There’s no hand-holding here—Bitdefender is confident in its abilities to protect your system without making a fuss.

-We’re confident in Bitdefender’s abilities too, both because of own experience throughout the years, and because it continues to do well in independent lab tests.
-In AV-Test.org’s latest evaluation, Bitdefender detected every single threat, including 164 zero-day malware samples and over 22,000 widespread and prevalent malware discovered in the past four weeks.
-It did pick up a few false positives (3 out of more than 1.2 million samples used), but not enough to ding Bitdefender’s Usability score.
-And it’s racked up several dozen VB100 awards Virus Bulletin over the past several years (August 2010 was the last time a Bitdefender product failed to earn a VB100 award).
+We’re confident in Bitdefender too, both because of own experience throughout the years, and because it continues to do well in independent lab tests.
+In AV-Test.org’s latest evaluation, Bitdefender detected every single threat, including 213 zero-day malware samples and over 20,000 widespread and prevalent malware discovered in the past four weeks.
+It did pick up a few false positives, but not enough to ding Bitdefender’s Usability score.
+And it’s passed 32 straight VB100 comparative tests by Virus Bulletin dating back to October 2010.
 In other words, Bitdefender rarely trips up.